HackGT/api/README.md

 ### Services

 Each of the services in this folder has a unique and distinct job.
 They each are setup with their own database and have their own routing system.

+## Getting Started

+The packages in this repo are linked via Yarn Workspaces, so you only need to run `yarn install` once in the main root folder.

+1. Copy `.env.example` to `.env` in the config folder
+2. In the root folder, run `yarn install` to install all packages
+3. Run `yarn start:all` to start all the services and gateway

+## Development Guide

+When you start your services and gateway, you will get messages from the proxy in the console saying "proxy created" and "proxy started".
+What this does is essentially forward your requests to the appropriate service.
+All the requests you make should be through the URL and port of the gateway (hosted locally at port 8000).

+So for example, if you want to access the profile service, you would make a request to `localhost:8000/profiles`.
+And the gateway will forward this request to the profile service.
+When the service receives the request, it receivies it without the `/profiles`.
+So `/profiles/id` will become `/id` for example.

 ## Attribution